Ivory tower

+An ivory tower, as symbol of Mary, in the "Hunt of the Unicorn Annunciation" from a c.
+1500 Netherlandish book of hours.
+For the complicated iconography, see Hortus Conclusus.

 An ivory tower is a state of privileged seclusion from the practicalities of real life.
 An ivory tower can be a place where people choose to disconnect from the rest of the world to follow their own interests, usually mental or esoteric ones.
 From the 19th century, it has been used to designate an environment of intellectual pursuit disconnected from the practical concerns of everyday life.
 The term is often used now to refer to academia or the college and university systems.
 The term originated from the Biblical Song of Songs with a different meaning and was later used as an epithet for Mary.

-An ivory tower, as symbol of Mary, in a "Hunt of the Unicorn Annunciation" (c.
-1500) from a Netherlandish book of hours.
-For the complicated iconography, see Hortus Conclusus.

 Biblical usage

 In the Christian tradition, the term ivory tower is used as a symbol for noble purity.
 It originates with the Song of Songs 7:4 ("Your neck is like an ivory tower", מגדל השן; in the Hebrew Masoretic text, it is found in 7:5) and was included in the epithets for Mary in the sixteenth-century Litany of the Blessed Virgin Mary ("tower of ivory", turris eburnea in Latin), though the title and image were in use long before that, since the 12th-century Marian revival at least.
 It occasionally appears in art, especially in depictions of Mary in the hortus conclusus.
 Although the term is rarely used in the religious sense in modern times, it is credited with inspiring the modern meaning.